-The ZLine bus provides service from Hamilton Marketplace in Hamilton to the Matrix Business Park in Robbinsville.
+The ZLine bus provides service from Hamilton Marketplace in Hamilton to the Matrix Business Park and Northeast Business Park in Robbinsville.
 Three NJ TRANSIT buses connect to the service.

 GMTMA launched the service in July 2014.
 Funding is through an NJ JARC grant with the match provided by Amazon and Mercer County.
+JARC funding was expanded to add midday service to both parks in July 2020.
+Service is provided daily.

-A "last mile" bus service to the Matrix Business Park with expanded NJ TRANSIT bus service to accommodate the shuttle.
+A "last mile" bus service to the Matrix and Northeast Business Parks with expanded NJ TRANSIT bus service to accommodate the shuttle.